Role-Based Access Controls

 Limitations

-- RLS is only supported in SQL-Enabled Unis.
+- RLS is only supported in SQL-Enabled projects.

 - These conditions are applicable only to read operations, such as